Bloom-host/BloomDocs/docs/running_a_server/memoryleakanalysis.md

 ## MAT Issues

-The most common issue one can come accross with MAT is simply running out of heap space for the software.
+The most common issue one can come across with MAT is simply running out of heap space for the software.
 To try and fix this, we'll locate our `MemoryAnalyzer.ini` file within the MAT directory and right click it to edit.
 Within this file we'll modify `-Xmx1024m` to be equal to your total RAM in GBs - 4 GBs, then multiplied by 1024.
 So if we have 16GBs on our PC, we can set it to `-Xmx12228m`.

 The wrong version of Java got picked up?
 You can also specify the Java exe to be used by adding: